 Monitor patients' health in real-time through integration with the EHR and other health monitoring devices that users wear.
-A good example is the FHR 5-Tier app for obstetricians, midwives, and nurses who use Electronic Fetal Monitoring (EFM) for women in labor.
+A good example of risk assessment healthcare application development is the FHR 5-Tier app for obstetricians, midwives, and nurses who use Electronic Fetal Monitoring (EFM) for women in labor.

 - Interpretation of fetal heart rate (FHR) recording to aid in real-time patient care decisions.

 - Automatic notification of doctors if monitoring devices have identified a threat to the patient's health (mother and/or fetus).